-Biden, Sanders call for national unity amid coronavirus crisis but draw out differences on health care and other issues
+Biden pledges he’ll pick a female running mate, Sanders says he likely will in debate under the shadow of coronavirus

 “This is bigger than any one of us,” Biden announced at the start.
 “This calls for a national rallying.”

-Sanders opened the night by initially telling Americans that those who become ill should seek immediate treatment and feel assured that their bills would be paid for by the government.
-Both candidates support federal subsidies for testing and treatment of the new virus.
+Far more time was spent re-litigating decades of legislative disagreements between the two men, as they battled over the practicality of their plans, their liberal credentials and who had created a bigger political movement.
+The debate lacked any game-changing moment, with Biden having a steady performance that is likely to sooth his supporters and Sanders continuing to aggressively press him on policy issues.

-“This is an unprecedented moment in American history,” Sanders said.
-“Right now in this emergency I want everyone in America to understand that when you get sick, you go to the doctor.”
+“People are looking for results, not a revolution,” Biden said.
+“They want to deal with the results they need right now.”

-Soon, though, debate turned toward the expansive Medicare-for-all health-care program that Sanders has proposed.
-He said that the current crisis has exposed the “dysfunctionality” of the health-care system, saying everyone should have coverage and not have to worry about going to the doctor or paying for potential costs.
+The candidates also again jousted over the expansive Medicare-for-all health-care program that Sanders has proposed.
+He said that the coronavirus crisis has exposed the “dysfunctionality” of the current health-care system, saying everyone should have coverage and not have to worry about going to the doctor or paying for potential costs.

 That triggered a rebuttal from Biden, who said other countries have similar programs right now and are no better prepared for the global pandemic.

-“With all due respect to Medicare-for-all, you have a single-payer system in Italy,” Biden said.
-“It doesn’t work there. ...
-That would not solve the problem at all.”
+“With all due respect to Medicare-for-all, you have a single-payer system in Italy,” Biden said, referring to its decimation by the spreading virus.
+“It doesn’t work there … That would not solve the problem at all.”

 “We are at war with a virus,” Biden continued.
 “This has nothing to do with co-pays or anything.”

 Both candidates repeatedly criticized the Trump administration’s handling of the crisis and said that the United States should be moving much more aggressively and working more closely with other countries.
-They took aim at what they see as a lack of leadership by President Trump.
+They took aim at what they see as a lack of leadership by Trump.

-“The first thing we have got to do, whether or not I’m president, is to shut this president up right now, because he is undermining the doctors and the scientists who are trying to help the American people,” Sanders said early in the debate.
+“The first thing we have got to do, whether or not I’m president, is to shut this president up right now, because he is undermining the doctors and the scientists who are trying to help the American people,” Sanders said.
 “It is unacceptable for him to be blabbering with unfactual information, which is confusing the general public.”

-The one-on-one debate, the first in this campaign season, allowed the candidates to go for long stretches, and the moderators allowed for a lengthy back-and-forth without interruption.
-But the debate also was somewhat subdued, as the lack of a studio audience meant no interruptions from cheering supporters.
-During the early portion, the candidates refrained from any vigorous attacks, without the feisty interruptions and crosstalk that marked earlier debates.
+The first one-on-one debate of the cycle allowed the candidates to talk for long stretches, and the moderators gave them time for a lengthy back-and-forth without interruption.
+But the debate also was somewhat subdued; the lack of a studio audience meant no interruptions from cheering supporters.
+The candidates also seemed mindful of broader concerns in the nation, although that did not entirely preclude some punching.

-The missteps of prior meetings did recur, mildly.
-Sanders spoke at length about the Ebola crisis, when he meant to speak about the coronavirus.
-“You keep talking about Ebola,” he said to Biden once he noticed his error.
-“You got Ebola in my head here.”
+Sanders repeatedly challenged Biden on his role in the passage of the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 and voting for the Hyde Amendment, which blocked federal Medicaid funding for abortion services.

-Biden initially said that the nation had been through the coronavirus before — and then quickly corrected himself by referring to Ebola and the H1N1 virus, the 2009 pandemic that he called N1H1.
+“I voted against it in the House, and I was right,” Sanders said about the bankruptcy bill.
+“And I don’t have to rethink my position, because that’s what leadership is about, having the guts to take an unpopular vote.”

 The first matchup since Biden seized control of the race — winning at least 15 of the last 21 states in one of the most dramatic comebacks in recent political history — was the most significant debate-stage test he has faced and a crucial indicator of whether Sanders could change the course of a race that has been slipping from his grasp.